spodell/Darkhorse2/README.txt

 		the query itself is from a poorly-characterized, novel taxonomic group.
 		For metagenomic studies, users willing to accept reduced specificity may want to try lowering this value to boost sensitivity.

+	   -b <blast filter> [default = off]
+	   	Values should be between 0-1 (Recommended 0.7).
+Sets the minimum alignment length for blast matches as a percentage of the query and match sequence lengths (e.g. for a setting of 0.7, the blast alignment must cover at least 70% of both query and database match sequences).
+Slows performance significantly for large metagenomic data sets, but greatly improves accuracy.

      C. Supplementing a previously installed MySQL database